jumaaaar/eth-gangs/readme.md

 /setgang [id] [gangName] [gangRank] - You can see ranks and gang names on shared/gangs.lua /leavegang to leave gang
 /checkgang to check current gang

+# installation
+* Ensure to install gang sql
+* put eth-gangs on your server.cfg

 ```
 #Configure Gangs
 * You can set gangs in shared/gangs.lua